jhaskinsjr/nebula/README.md

 information about every other microservice.
 This rigidity is the antithesis of the flexibility that software is supposed to facilitate.

-There are no solutions, only tradeoffs.
-I have made this tradeoff knowingly, willingly, intentionally, fully aware of the performance ramifications.
-Notwithstanding this, I chose to trade away speed for flexibility.

 The benefit of this design choice is the incredible simplicity of the software that implements the pipeline logic.
 Since each step in the process of executing an instruction (e.g., decode, register access, execute) is handled by its own process, all the code for each step is self-contained, making it easier to reason about.

-Bergamot, for instance, is comprised of five Python files (see: pipelines/bergamot/implementation/), four of which contain fewer than 150 lines of code.
+The Bergamot pipeline, for instance, is comprised of five Python files (see: pipelines/bergamot/implementation/), four of which contain fewer than 150 lines of code.
 The lone standout is execute
 (see: pipelines/bergamot/implementation/execute.py) which, despite handling